mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

    the RTT of each server.

 To address these concerns we designed the alternating isMaster protocol.
-This protocol would have alternate between awaitable isMaster and regular isMaster.
+This protocol would have alternated between awaitable isMaster and regular isMaster.
 The awaitable isMaster replaces the old isMaster protocol's client side sleep and allows the client to receive updated isMaster responses sooner.
 The regular isMaster allows the client to maintain